AdiY10/CloudCostOptimizer/README.md

 * Data Extraction- The frequency with which the data will be extracted
 * boto3- Do the information retrieval using boto3.
 Note that in the case of enable, the data extraction process will be slower
 * Provider- which cloud provider should be checked
-* Brute Force- In order to find the optimal solution.
+* Brute Force- boolean parameter, indicates if the CCO should use BF In order to find the optimal solution, or not.
 Note that this algorithm suitable for less than 7 components.
 Otherwise, use Local Search Algorithm (explained below)
 * [Other Parameters are hyperparameters](#hyperParameter) for the [Local Search algorithm](#local-search-algorithm-description)